What are the requirements for an SI Minor?

 Can I take Arabic courses if I am a native speaker?

 Yes.
-You will need to go through an assessment.
-To help native speakers take advanced Arabic courses, SI 120R, Arabic for Heritage Speakers will launch in Winter 2017.
+You will need to fill out the advanced Arabic assessment form.
+To help native speakers take advanced Arabic courses, SI 120R, Arabic for Heritage Speakers is now being offered.
 This will allow native speakers to learn Modern Standard Arabic grammar and other rules, facilitating their entry directly into advanced level Arabic courses.
 Taking SI 120R, and three other advanced courses, will qualify you to receive a Level II Arabic certificate which will appear on your degree.